Taking Children into Temporary Custody

 2. Consult with ARA to discuss possible detention (including detentions on open Family Maintenance cases), unless there are exigent circumstances.

 • During the consultation, the discussion will include whether or not a CFTM may help inform the team’s decision to detain.
+In the case of an Indian child, the CFTM shall invite a tribal representative.

-3. Determine legal grounds for detention.
+4. Determine legal grounds for detention.
 This requires at least one of the following:

 1. Parental consent